tanglisha/enum4linux-old-smbclient/README.md

 This is the older version of smbclient that showed the version of samba when getting information about Windows clients.
-It also includes enum4linux.
+It also includes [enum4linux](https://github.com/portcullislabs/enum4linux).

 # Install
-To use on Kali, first install docker.
-On newer versions of Kali, you'll want to install `docker-ce`, on older versions you'll want `docker.io`.
+Only one of these will work.
+Try the newer version first, if it doesn't work try the older one.

+## Newer versions of Kali
+`apt-get install docker-ce`

+## Older versions of Kali
+`apt-get install docker-io`

 # Usage
 You can use the smbclient and enum4linux like normal after the docker run command setup.